Tao-Yunshuang/leetcode/learn/Arrays/Knowledge.md

 Deleting From Anywhere in the Array:

 For deletion at any given index, the empty space created by the deleted item will need to be filled.
 Each of the elements to the right of the index we're deleting at will get shifted to the left by one.
 Deleting the first element of an Array is a special case of deletion at a given index, where the index is 0.
 This shift of elements takes O(K) time where K is the number of elements to the right of the given index.
 Since potentially K=N, we say that the time complexity of this operation is also O(N).

+Search in an array:

+If we know the index in the Array that may contain the element we're looking for, then the search becomes a constant time operation—we simply go to the given index and check whether or not the element is there.

+If the index is not known, which is the case most of the time, then we can check every element in the Array.
+We continue checking elements until we find the element we're looking for, or we reach the end of the Array.
+This technique for finding an element by checking through all elements one by one is known as the linear search algorithm.
+In the worst case, a linear search ends up checking the entire Array.
+Therefore, the time complexity for a linear search is O(N).

+There is another way of searching an Array.
+If the elements in the Array are in sorted order, then we can use binary search.
+Binary search is where we repeatedly look at the middle element in the Array, and determine whether the element we're looking for must be to the left, or to the right.
+Each time we do this, we're able to halve the number of elements we still need to search, making binary search a lot faster than linear search!

+The downside of binary search though is that it only works if the data is sorted.
+If we only need to perform a single search, then it's faster to just do a linear search, as it takes longer to sort than to linear search.
+If we're going to be performing a lot of searches, it is often worth sorting the data first so that we can use binary search for the repeated searches.